 Course Requirements Checklist

-For this collaborative discussion board, the instructor will place the student into a group at the beginning of the course.
-The student is required to create a thread in response to the provided prompt for each forum.
+The student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 300 words, demonstrate course-related knowledge, and include at least 1 scholarly reference and the Bible in addition to the course textbooks.
 Sources must be cited in current Turabian format.
-In addition to the thread, the student is required to reply to at least 2 other group members’ threads.
+In addition to the thread, the student is required to reply to at least 2 other students' threads.
 Each reply must be at least 150 words.
-(MLO: C, E)
+(CLOs: C, E)

-The student will answer provided study questions each module/week based on the Reading & Study material.
+The student will answer provided study questions each Module: Week based on the Learn material.
 The student must cite the specific textbook information for each question.
-(MLO: A, B, C, D)
+(CLOs: A, B, C, D)

 The student will select and answer 2 interpretive questions as provided in the course.
 Responses must reference at least 3 different scholarly commentaries or journals.
-(MLO: C, E)
+(CLOs: C, E)

 The student will choose 1 chapter from chapters 7 – 12 of the Chou textbook and write a summary of the chapter on how the Fall affects that specific area.
 The student will then make 3 – 5 suggestions on how a proper biblical worldview/understanding of the Fall and Redemption can practically transform this particular area.
 These suggestions must be based on specific passages of Scripture.
 The Reflection Paper must be 4 – 5 pages.
-(MLO: B)
+(CLO: B)

 The student will read Genesis 12 – 50, focus on key factors about the Abrahamic Covenant, and then organize his/her findings into a chart that can serve as a teaching tool.
 Submission of the assignment must include a cover page of 1 – 2 paragraphs that explains the chart.
-The chart will be divided into 2 separate submissions: Part 1 and Part 2.
-Part 1 must include at least 10 references to the key factors, and Part 2 must include 40 additional references, for a total of 50 references to key factors.
-(MLO: F)
+The chart will be divided into 2 separate submissions: the Initial Submission and the Final Submission.
+The Initial Submission must include at least 10 references to the key factors, and the Final Submission must include 40 additional references, for a total of 50 references to key factors.
+(CLO: F)

 In addition to the textbooks, the student must read and make a record of at least 100 pages from at least 3 different scholarly journal articles or commentaries that are relevant to the course.
 The purpose of this requirement is to encourage the reading of detailed scholarly studies on pertinent subjects relating to the book of Genesis.
 These sources must be utilized as essential resource material for other course assignments.
-The student must record the number of items read and the total number of pages read for each item in the Reading Report Form provided in the course.
-The student will also view 2 interactive presentations related to the course content.
-The content of these interactive activities will be assessed in the Weekly Study Questions.
-(MLO: B, C)
+The student must record the number of items read and the total number of pages read for each item in the Reading Report Template provided in the course.
+(CLOs: B, C)